Murad Saeed: Ministerial positions

 On 11 September 2018, he was inducted into the federal cabinet of Prime Minister Imran Khan and was appointed as Minister of State for States and Frontier Regions.
 On 18 September, his ministerial portfolio was changed and he was appointed as Minister of State for Communications.
 On 26 October 2018, he was given the additional ministerial portfolio of Postal Services and was appointed as Minister of State for Postal Services.

 On 17 December 2018, he was elevated as Federal Minister and was appointed as Federal Minister for Communications, and Federal Minister for Postal Services.

-Murad Saeed obtained the best ministry award during his Ministerial tenure.
+In 2020 the Auditor General of Pakistan (AGP) found Rs 12.3 billion in fraud and irregularities in the Post Office Department, with a 64 cases of "fraud, misappropriation, embezzlement, theft and dacoity of public", among others, and said it could not authenticate Rs 932bn worth of revenue and Rs 881bn in expenditure due to unapproved methods of accounting and agency accounts maintenance.
+AGP also reported instances unbudgeted payments, overpayments, unacknowledged or unadjusted remittances, understating assets, and government accounts (savings, remittances, and BISP) in deficit despite incentive payments to employees.
+The Pakistan Observer also reported that following an audit into the National Highways Authority (NHA), revealing mismanagement and maladministration, "no apparent action has been taken by Murad Saeed, Minister for Communications on the audit observations so far."

+Prime Minister Imran Khan in 2022 announced Murad Saeed as "best performing minister" in the federal cabinet.

 Controversies

+Degree authenticity

+In 2015, the University of Peshawar requested the Peshawar High Court to disqualify Saeed from his National Assembly seat for making a false declaration of his Bachelor of Science degree while filing nomination papers for the 2013 general elections.
+The University of Peshawar maintained that there are problems found in his make-up examination and said that Saeed's transcripts do not have its official stamp for his B.Sc. degree in Environmental Sciences.
+However, Murad Saeed refuted these allegations and said that the vice chancellor belonged to a political opponent's party, the Awami National Party.
+Saeed approached the Peshawar High Court to prove that he had attended University of Peshawar from 2005 to 2009 for his undergraduate degree and passed all his courses.
+In March 2018, the Peshawar High Court dismissed the petition and closed case against Murad Saeed.

+Fights in the National Assembly

 Saeed made national news in March 2017, when a scuffle broke out between him and fellow MNA Mian Javed Latif.
-Saeed reportedly attempted to assault Javed Latif outside the National Assembly building after Latif made lewd remarks in the assembly about Imran khan and called him a betrayal and rebel.
+Saeed reportedly attempted to assault Javed Latif outside the National Assembly building after Latif made lewd remarks in the assembly about Imran Khan and called him a traitor and a rebel.
 Latif later apologized for his lewd remarks.
 The issue was resolved later by the National Assembly Jirga.

-In April 2018, he again made national news after a scuffle broke out between him and Abid Sher Ali inside the National Assembly.
+In April 2018, Saeed again made national news after a scuffle broke out between him and Abid Sher Ali inside the National Assembly.